unoptimalsuperstructure/VisuAL-1/README.md

 - PyQt6

 ## What to expect for the next update
-Next version: v0.1.3b - Loading and saving shapes as JSON files via a localhost MongoDB database
+Next version: v0.1.4a - Improvements to 2D Image Processing

 # 2D Image Processing